javalsai/lidm/README.md

 # Configuring
 Copy any `.ini` file from [`themes/`](./themes/) (`default.ini` will always be updated) to `/etc/lidm.ini` and/or configure it to your liking.
 Also, don't place empty lines (for now).

-Configurated colors are just gonna be put inside `\x1b[...m`, ofc you can add an 'm' to break this and this can f\*ck up really bad or even make some nice UI effect possible, you should also be able to embed the `\x1b` byte in the config as I won't parse escape codes, I think that the parser is just gonna grab anything in the config file from the space after the `=` (yes, I'ma enforce that space, get good taste if you don't like it) until the newline, you can put any abomination in there.
+Configured colors are just gonna be put inside `\x1b[...m`, ofc you can add an 'm' to break this and this can f\*ck up really bad or even make some nice UI effect possible, you should also be able to embed the `\x1b` byte in the config as I won't parse escape codes, I think that the parser is just gonna grab anything in the config file from the space after the `=` (yes, I'ma enforce that space, get good taste if you don't like it) until the newline, you can put any abomination in there.
 But please, keep in mind this might break easily.

 The default fg style should disable decorators set up in other elements (cursive, underline... it's just adding 20 to the number btw, so if cursive is 4 (iirc), disabling it is 24).